AIDS Memoir Quartet: Reception

 The Quartet has met with widespread critical and audience acclaim.

-In its review, The Age described the work as "triumphantly articulating a story of humanity amid the gloom of disaster … sometimes words can fail to adequately describe what one witnesses."
+In its review, The Age described the work as "triumphantly articulating a story of humanity amid the gloom of disaster ... sometimes words can fail to adequately describe what one witnesses."

-Limelight Magazine called it "A crushingly powerful work of musical history … A towering piece."
+Limelight Magazine called it "A crushingly powerful work of musical history ...
+A towering piece."

 SBS newscaster Anton Enus wrote in his personal Twitter account: "Impressive, admirable, so very moving."

 Renowned American composer John Corigliano said, "Lyle Chan's string quartet is a very ambitious work born out of a seemingly endless plague.
 Its composer has taken his experiences of living through the enormous tragedy of AIDS and from them has molded a serious and deeply felt work of art."

 The work was the subject of a half-page feature article in The Australian.

 In December 2015, LA Weekly contacted Lyle Chan to obtain permission to quote the AIDS Memoir Quartet's program notes about Jim Corti (the real identity of 'Dextran Man' referred to in the music), stating "Chan's post is a fascinating chronicle of what people were willing to do to be of service to a cause, including manufacturing caplets of ddC ("the most illegal thing Jim had ever done") when the FDA refused to approve it and the pharmaceutical companies refused to expand clinical trials.
 In a second post, Chan recalls when the supply of ddC was interrupted by the '92 L.A. riots — Corti, who was white, lived in South Central."

+Manuscript

+Pages from the original manuscript are held at the University of British Columbia's Rare Books and Special Collections.